RadicalES/robot-demo-server/api/robot-api.md

 ```

 #### Response-Keypad
 Response-Keypad is only applicable to a full keypad version of the Robot.
 In this case a string of numbers can be entered and upon pressing enter it will be submitted to the server.
+See "publishKeypadCode".
 ```JSON
 {
     "responseKeypad" : {